AbubakerCheema/AbubakerCheema/README.md

-### Hi 👋, I'm Muhammad Sufyan Haider
+### Hi 👋, I'm Muhammad Abubaker

 - 📖 I'm an undergraduate researcher at the Information Processing and Transmission(IPT) Lab, NUST
-- 🧠 Exploring deep reinforcement learning for intelligent resource allocation in CR-NOMA and 6G networks
+- 🧠 Exploring deep reinforcement learning for intelligent meta-surfaces and 6G networks
-- 🤝 Always open to collaborate on ML, signal processing, or research-intensive projects!
+- 🤝 Always open to collaborate on ML, wireless communication, or research-intensive projects!

 ---